Gavin867/Office_Space_Directory/README.md

 ![License Icon](https://img.shields.io/badge/license-GPL3.0-informational.svg)

-A react and state application to search and sort results from an employee generator API.
+A REACT application that uses state to search and sort results from a random employee generator API.

 ## Getting Started with Create React App